MGelein/comparativus/algorithm.md

 We loop through every possible n-gram in both texts and if we find a n-gram that is present in both texts, we pass the occurence indeces of that n-gram through to the `expandMatches` function.
 This function simple checks to see if a n-gram has multiple occurences, in which case it will try to expand every occurence of the n-gram in text A against every occurence of that same n-gram in text B.

 ### 5.2.
 Seed Expansion
+The expansion of a match starts with a single n-gram occurence in both text A and text B with their respective indeces.
+Up untill this point the algorithm has only done exact matching.
+This is the step where we introduce the 'fuzziness' of the matching algorithm.

+In this function we will use an iterative approach to expand the string both to the left and to the right of the matching index.
+Every time this matchlength increases we grab a new substring from both texts and compare using Levenshtein distance.
+We then normalize this edit distance using the total matchLength to get a ratio of similarity between the two substrings.
+For example: The strings 'cat' and 'bat' have a Levenshtein distance of one.
+Their similarity ratio is this edit distance divided by the matchlength: i.e. one third.

+Once we have this similarity ratio we compare it to a pre-set threshold, in the case of *Comparativus* this is `0.8`.
+If the number is lower than the provided threshold we award one strike, after three strikes we stop trying to expand in that direction and revert the expansion by three characters.
+If the number is equal or higher than the threshold we set the strikes back to zero and continue our expansion in that direction.

+We try to expand both left and right and continue untill we have built up three consecutive strikes.
+This is our fully expanded match.
+For this expanded match we have an index number in text A, an index number in text B, a match length, a ratio of the match.
+To gain some speed in the browser we then compare the given matchlength agains the minimum matchlength the user has provided in the UI.
+If a match is shorter than the minimum length, it does not qualify as a valid match.
+Such an optimization is ofcourse only necessary in a browser environment where you want to give the next processing step as little to do as possible.
+Once the match is valid its data is all stored in a match object that is pushed into a global matches array.
+This process is repeated for every n-gram match in the dictionaries provided in the previous step.
+Once all the seeds have been processed we have the first version of the list of matches between text A and text B. The next step is to process this information.

 ## 6. Processing
+Now that the actual comparison is done we need to filter and process the matches that have been found.
+This step may take on a different form depending on your requirements for the final product.
+In a more quantative approach the matches array produced by the last step might be your final result.
+However, since *Comparativus* has been developed with a non-expert user in mind, we do some further processing.

 ### 6.1.
 Overlap Merging
+ Usually a lot of overlapping matches have been found due to the way the matching n-grams work.
+If a match is longer than your initial seed size, K, you are bound to have multiple matching n-grams within one match.
+In turn this means that after expansion you can have multiple matches that are ideally identical or at least very similar.
+To prevent this we compare every match against every other match and see if they have overlap using the index numbers and match lengths.
+If the provided matches have overlap they are merged together and their ratio and matchlength are updated to reflect that change.

+ With the overlap removed from the array we now have the final version of the matches array.
+Further processing is only done to help the user analyse the results by presenting the data in multiple ways.

 ### 6.2.
 Result Visualisation
+In *Comparativus* the results of the comparison are presented in three different ways: We present the data in a table, in the text and in a chord-diagram.
+For every presentation method we need a slightly different way of processing the array of matches.

+The easiest of all three visualisation is the table view.
+The table is generated simply by creating a separate row in the table for every entry in the array, with the columns corresponding to the fields of a match object.
+If you look at the actual table in *Comparativus* you will also see some 'URNs' as described in the preparation step.
+These refer to the location of the match in the text.
+The reason I'm not simply using index numbers is related to my next visualisation.

+For the text visualisation we have one fundamental problem.
+First of all, we have done the comparison using a cleaned and stripped text.
+So any index numbers in the matches array naturally don't correspond to their correct index one we put the all the removed characters back in.
+This is why we convert that index number into the URN-inspired format described in the preparation step.
+For example, index 512 might be converted to `p[12]` which means, the 12th letter 'p'.
+This also solves our second problem: To visualise the matches in the text we surround the matching phrases with HTML `span` elements.
+But once again, inserting these elements into the text changes the relative index of the following insertion points.
+Using the 'URNs' as described I can safely assume `p[12]` will remain `p[12]` even after we have inserted all kinds of elements, whitespace and punctuation.

+The final visualisation method using in *Comparativus* is the chord diagram.
+The chord diagram is a lightly altered version of a standard D3 chord diagram with added interactivity to allow selection and highlighting of the matches in the diagram.
+The most involved part of this process is converting the data from the matches array to a JSON object in a format that is expected by the chord-diagram.
+Most notably this means converting every match into a nodeA, nodeB and linkAB structure.
+The JSON data used for this step can also be downloaded separately.

+Once all this visualisation is done the process finishes and the user is left with the results to do with as pleases them.
+They can export this data back into MARKUS, save the data as a file onto their harddisk, or analyze the data further using the provided visualisations.